ToxicDonkeyButts/fifth-equilux/Races/Elf.md

 ***Elf Weapon Training***.
 You have proficiency with the longsword, shortsword, shortbow, and longbow.

-***Cantrip***.
-You know one cantrip of your choice from the wizard spell list.
+***Spell***.
+You know one 1st-level spell of your choice from the wizard spell list.
 Intelligence is your spellcasting ability for it.

 ***Extra Language***.
 You can speak, read, and write one extra language of your choice.